-You may use this filing status if married as of December 31, 2008, and you elect to file a separate Arizona return.
+You may use this filing status if married as of December 31, 2009, and you elect to file a separate Arizona return.
 You may elect to file a separate return, even if you and your spouse filed a joint federal return.

-If you are filing a separate return, check the line 6 box and enter your spouse's name in the space provided.
-Also enter your spouse's SSN in the space provided.
+If you are filing a separate return, check the line 6 box and enter your spouse's name and SSN on the second line 1.